chuckstack/chuckstack.github.io/src-ls/success-factor.md

 # Factors for Success

-The purpose of this page (and its sub-pages) are to discuss the foundational beliefs and factors for chuck-stack success.
+The purpose of this page (and its sub-pages) is to discuss the foundational beliefs and factors for chuck-stack success.
 We believe the following to be true.
 Our success depends on our ability to convince others to believe as well.
 The average person probably will not care much about the topics in this section.
 It is perfectly OK to skip this section if you are just looking to get started.

 - The CLI represents a better way for small and medium organizations to manage data, automate processes and build [superclerk](./terminology.md#superclerk) talent. ([CLI is Better](./success-factor.md#cli-is-better))
 - AI is powerful enough to transform the roles of IT, managers and clerks to deploy AI-enabled, self-service tools that drive innovation from everyone in an organization. ([AI Changes Things](./success-factor.md#ai-changes-things))